-These regressions can then be applied to the instantaneous flow data collected at the USGS gage (#11169025) to provide estimates of loading during storms that were not measured.
+The regressions calculated from monitored storms can be applied to the instantaneous flow data collected at the USGS gage (#11169025) to provide estimates of loading during storms that were not measured.

-Tetra Tech will use flow data from the lower portions of each tributary to the Guadalupe River, and from the upper watershed (USGS Gage #11167800) to assess the relative contribution of urban and legacy mining loads to the total load at Highway 101.
+Tetra Tech will use flow data from the upper watershed (USGS Gage #11167800 on Guadalupe River at Almaden Expressway) to assess the relative contribution of urban and legacy mining loads to the total load at Highway 101 (AECOM 2017).
+In addition, Tetra Tech will obtain available flow data from the lower portions of each tributary to the Guadalupe River to provide an alternative estimate of contributions from the urban sources.